Last Updated: June 3, 2026

 Best Practice

-When Finished with the Exercise
+When Finished with Exercise 6.2

-Exercise 3: Complete PERT Customization (40 minutes)
+Exercise 6.3: Complete PERT Customization (40 minutes)

 Breaking down the scope of a project and then estimating on the detail level is a bottom-up estimating technique.
-Another common technique is to account for uncertainty with your detail estimating.
+Another common technique is to account for uncertainty with your detailed estimating.
 In general, this is referred to as a three-point estimating or PERT.

 Optimistic Estimate (O): This is the best-case scenario.
 It assumes everything goes as well as possible, without any delays or unexpected costs.
 It's the minimum amount of time or money that it could take to complete the task or project.